pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 $ pytask --show-errors-immediately
 ```

-It can be useful when you have a long-running workflow, but want feedback as soon as it
+It can be helpful when you have a long-running workflow but want feedback as soon as it
 is available.

 ### Stopping after the first (N) failures

-To stop the build of the project after the first (N) failures use
+To stop the build of the project after the first `n` failures use

 ```console
 $ pytask -x | --stop-after-first-failure  # Stop after the first failure